Dear Parent/ Carer,

-Please see below, the latest update from Public Health in respect of low risk contact.
-Thank you in advance for your continued support with Covid mitigations and we appreciate you adhering to the wearing of face masks and 2 metre distancing at our school gates.
+Please see the latest update from Public Health in respect of low risk contact.
+Thank you in advance for your continued support re wearing face masks and distancing at our school gates.

 I write to confirm that your child may have had ‘low risk’ contact with a person who has COVID-19.
 This means they may have shared a classroom or had some other low risk contact in school.